 This is the most helpful class I have taken yet for learning how to do character drawing.
 This is the third class in this series, I highly recommend taking all three classes in order.
 I learned so much about defining my characters and that made them come to life for me and I could draw them more easily.
 Nina is an excellent teacher, she speaks clearly and explains each step as she demonstrates it onscreen.
 Great class.
 Karen E

 Finding your style can be one of the most difficult things to do, but really, it’s just a matter of practice and experimenting with different styles and techniques.
-From graphic to whimsical, see how each style brings its own flavor.
+From graphic to whimsical, see how each style brings its own flavour.
 You’ll not only get a feel for what works for you, but you’ll also be adding to your toolbox of techniques for future projects.
 With something for everyone, illustrate one character five-ways with some watercolor magic!

 I look forward to seeing you in class and if you have any questions or an idea for a future class, please drop me a line.